tom300z/ImmersiveSpellcastingVR/README.md

 <details>
 <summary><b>I think I’ve encountered a bug.
 Please help!</b></summary>

 Please [open an issue](https://github.com/tom300z/ImmersiveSpellcastingVR/issues) on GitHub.
+Make sure to include the logs from `%USERPROFILE%\Documents\My Games\Skyrim VR\SKSE\ImmersiveSpellcastingVR.log`.
 I’ll try to fix it as soon as I can.

 </details>